BrandonDrayton/git101/README.md

 ## Intro

 This is the test repo for git practice.
-This is another sentence.
+- This is another sentence but listed.

 - Hello
-  - This is a list
+  - A list this is.
-- here is a point
+- Here is a point
+- This another point

 Initializing Git